chat-sui-hackathon/chat-web/DESIGN.md

   - Name required, non-empty
   - Auto-generate encryption key pair
   - Show wallet connection status
+- **Profile Management:**
+  - Profile is publicly visible after registration
+  - User can update name and portrait URL after registration
+  - Encryption key can only be changed if user is not in any private room
+  - Profile updates call `update_user()` function on-chain

 #### 2. Chat Room List Interface
 - **Layout:** Grid or list view